freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

   Local filepath to HTTPS certificate chain file (optional, only if using HTTPS on source interface): ca.crt

-The filenames should match the names of the files provided to you by DigiCert, and should be saved inside the ``install_files/ansible-base/`` directory.
+The filenames should match the names of the files provided to you by DigiCert, and should be saved inside the ``~/.config/securedrop-admin`` directory.
 You'll rerun the configuration scripts: ::

-    ./securedrop-admin install
+    securedrop-admin install

 The webserver configuration will be updated to apply the HTTPS settings.
 Confirm that you can access the Source Interface at